-In 1997 in Weyad, the weather was very cold.
+In 1997 in Dawei, the weather was very cold.
 As a result, the pineapple crop was very small.
 Fruit shops and markets could not get enough pineapples.
-The price of pineapples went up - in some places people paid 2000 kyat for a pineapple.
+The price of pineapples went up - in some places people paid 5000 kyat for a pineapple.

 The next year, in 1998, the weather was excellent.
 The pineapple crop was very large, and there were many pineapples.
 Fruit shops and markets had too many pineapples - they could not sell all of them.
-The price of pineapples went down in some places people got two pineapples for 500 kyat.
+The price of pineapples went down in some places people got two pineapples for 200 kyat.

-crop (n): a plant that is grown and used for food currency (n): something that is used for exchange (e.g. money)
+crop (n) - a plant that is grown and used for food currency (n) - something that is used for exchange (e.g. money)

 Supply is how much of an item there is.
-For instance, if a shop has 10 toy cars to sell, their supply is 10.
-When there is not much of something, we say the supply is low.
-When there is a lot of something, we say the supply is high.
+For instance, if a store has 10 toy cars to sell, their supply is 10.
+When there is not enough of something to go around, we say the supply is low.

 Demand is how many people want to buy something.
-If 10 people go to that shop to buy one of those toy cars, everyone will get one.
-When lots of people want to buy the same thing, we say the demand is high, when few people want to buy the same thing, we say that demand is low.
+If 10 people go to that store to buy one of those toy cars, everyone will get one.
+When lots of people want to buy the same thing, we say the demand is high.
+When this happens, stores can charge more for items.